CNES/S1Tiling/docs/use.rst

 .. warning::
-   If you wish to parallelize this scenario and dedicate a different cluster node to each date -- as recommended in ":ref:`scenario.parallelize_date`" scenario, you will **NEED** produce all the LIA maps beforehand.
+   If you wish to parallelize this scenario and dedicate a different cluster node to each date -- as recommended in “:ref:`scenario.parallelize_date`” scenario, you will **NEED** to produce all the LIA maps beforehand.
-   Otherwise a same file may be concurrently written to from different nodes, and it will likely end up corrupted.
+   Otherwise, a same file may be concurrently written to from different nodes, and it will likely end up corrupted.

 .. note::